jamigibbs/text-revealer-chrome-extension/README.md

 ### Loading In Chrome

+Not yet avaialble on the Chrome Web Store.
+In the meantime, it can be installed with these steps:

 1. [Download this repository](https://github.com/jamigibbs/text-revealer-chrome-extension/archive/master.zip).
 2. Navigate to the Chrome menu > More Tools > Extensions
 3. Select "Load unpacked"